nsrau/azure-docs.it-it/articles/active-directory/authentication/howto-mfa-nps-extension-vpn.md

 ## <a name="prerequisites"></a>Prerequisiti

-Questa sezione illustra in dettaglio i prerequisiti che devono essere completati prima di poter integrare l'autenticazione a più fattori con la VPN.
+This section details the prerequisites that must be completed before you can integrate MFA with the VPN.
 Prima di iniziare, è necessario che siano soddisfatti i prerequisiti seguenti:

 * Infrastruttura VPN
 * Ruolo Servizi di accesso e criteri di rete